Comprehensive Guide to Backing Up Rancher and its Clusters

 What is Velero?

 Velero is an open-source tool that backs up and restores Kubernetes cluster resources and persistent volumes.
-It’s a popular tool for backing up Kubernetes clusters.
+It’s a popular tool for backing up Kubernetes clusters, offering features like scheduled backups, disaster recovery, and data migration between clusters.

 How to install Velero?

-To install Velero CLI, You can download it from the releases page.
+To install Velero CLI, download the latest version from the releases page.
+As of February 2024, the latest stable version is v1.12.1.

 Next, create a credentials file for the cloud storage provider: